kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 }
 ```

 If no merging strategy is defined, the default destructive merging strategy will be applied.
+Note that this merge strategy setting only applies to configuration files in different environments.
+When files are part of the same environment, they are always merged in a soft way and an error will be thrown when files in the same environment contain the same top-level keys.